johnmathews/johnmathews.github.io.old/content/articles/pangea.md

 Tags: bitnation, pangea,
 Image: src="/images/pangea.jpg" alt="Pangea app"
 Tweet: Decentralised, Borderless and Voluntary - #Pangea will empower citizens to self govern
-Summary: Societies cannot escape their need to create reliable and enforceable agreements.
+Summary: Communities cannot escape their need to create reliable and enforceable agreements with each other.

 ## The problem

-In many countries access to affordable and fair legal services are beyond the reach of ordinary people.
-Legal services are often unfair and corrupt, or inefficient, opaque and deliver dubious value.
+In many countries the ability to create legally binding agreements is not available to average citizens.
+Legal services are often unaffordable and opaque, or service providers are corrupt.
 Legal services are in need of disruption.

 ## The solution